Why do we even need to think about the best brain supplements if we eat and drink?

 Brain-Derived Neutrophic Factor (BDNF), is an essential nervous system protein which improves both brain and nervous system function.
 Functions which are affected include the growth of new brain cells and brain cell connections (synapses), prevention of the death of existing brain cells, as well as cognitive functioning.
 BDNF is considered as the most important neurotrophin within the brain.
 Lower levels of BDNF are associated with an increased chance of Alzheimer’s.

 BDNF influences a variety of functions.
 These include preventing death of existing brain cells, inducing the growth of new neurons (neurogenesis) and synapses, and supporting cognitive (thinking) function.
 Markedly, low levels of BDNF have been linked to a number health conditions.
 For example, Alzheimer’s, accelerated aging, neurotransmitter dysfunction, obesity, depression are just a few.
+When you’re done with this article, you can circle back and read about other natural ways to increase BDNF.

 Curcumin has been shown in various studies to promote BDNF production within the memory storage area of the brain called the hippocampus.
 In fact, in rodent studies we see improved cognitive functioning and anti-depressant effects.